fabienfrfr/PixelBytes/README.md

 The main objectives of this project are:

-1. Implement a multimodal sequence generation model (PixelByte) using the Mamba architecture.
+1. Implement a multimodal sequence generation model (PixelByte).
-2. Test the model on tasks beyond traditional multimodal processing, including image generation and image captioning.
+2. Test the model on tasks beyond multimodal processing, including image and text generation.
 3. Explore the model's ability to seamlessly manage transitions between text and image modalities.

 Project Resources